 RDT and ACT procurement and supply chain management

-Procurement and supply chain management (PSM) is a multi-stage process that aims to ensure that products of the right quality, dosage and price – in this case malaria rapid diagnostic tests (RDTs) and artemisinin-based combination therapies (ACTs) and malaria rapid diagnostic tests (RDTs) – can be delivered to patients in the right quantities, at the right time and in the right place.
+Procurement and supply chain management (PSM) is a multi-stage process that aims to ensure that products of the right quality, dosage and price – in this case malaria rapid diagnostic tests (RDTs) and artemisinin-based combination therapies (ACTs) – can be delivered to patients in the right quantities, at the right time and in the right place.
 Every stage in the supply chain is critical to ensuring that these objectives are achieved.

 Malaria-endemic countries are responsible for ensuring that each of the five stages are completed in a timely manner to ensure that stock disruptions of life-saving medicines are avoided and that stock is available with adequate shelf-life remaining.